 Self Tapping Screws

 Self tapping screws, usually referred to as self tappers or sometimes incorrectly called self tapping bolts, are screws for use when fastening to metal or plastic.
-The main differentiator of self-tappers is that they eliminate the need for pre-drilling a hole as a separate operation.

 All that is required to insert a self tapper is a pilot or punched hole to introduce the screw.
 They then form their own thread as the screw is driven into position.
 Once inserted, self tapping screws may be removed and re-used.